Sign-in to Account

 Understanding what causes ants to invade your home can save you a lot of frustration and help you target your prevention strategies more effectively.
 Often, simple factors like leftover food, pet food dishes, or even small spills can attract ants indoors.
 Additionally, environmental conditions such as heavy rains can drive ants to seek shelter and new nesting sites within your house.
 Addressing these attractants by maintaining cleanliness and promptly addressing moisture issues like leaks can significantly reduce the likelihood of an ant invasion.

-Call Aptive Environmental for a Professional Ant Extermination
+Call Aptive Pest Control for a Professional Ant Extermination

 Curated articles for you, from our pest experts.